Asters Aren't Blooming

 Fertilizing Asters To Help Them Bloom

-Asters would appreciate a light application of compost in spring or alternatively, a balanced flower fertilizer twice a month beginning in spring and continuing until the flowers begin to open.
+Asters would appreciate a light application of compost in spring or alternatively, a balanced flower fertilizer once a month beginning in spring and continuing until the flowers begin to open.
 Asters may not require feeding if they are grown in rich, well-drained garden soil.
 Overfertilization may result in the growth of too much foliage at the expense of flower production.

 Get Asters To Produce More Blooms